-Mr. Zayas-Marxuach has developed a general civil and commercial litigation practice, at both federal and state court levels, with emphasis on distribution and franchising, insurance, the Racketeer Influenced and Corrupt Organizations Act, class actions and products liability, particularly prescription drug litigation.
+Mr. Zayas-Marxuach has developed a general civil and commercial litigation practice, in federal and state courts and arbitration, with emphasis on distribution and franchising, securities disputes, insurance, the Racketeer Influenced and Corrupt Organizations Act, class actions and products liability, particularly prescription drug litigation.

 Additionally, Mr. Zayas-Marxuach regularly provides litigation and counseling services to individuals in estate and probate matters.

 He joined McConnell Valdés in 2000 after serving as a judicial clerk to the Honorable José A. Andréu García, then Chief Justice of the Supreme Court of Puerto Rico, and the Honorable Salvador E. Casellas of the United States District Court for the District of Puerto Rico.

 Some of his recent significant cases include:

 - Representation of a leading energy trading company in a multi-billion dollar lawsuit.